What is the safest way to pay: Writing a check vs. swiping a debit card

 Wildcard opponent: mobile payments & digital wallets

 Nowadays, it’s almost as easy to pay using your phone instead of a check or a debit card.
-Many smartphones offer a digital wallet, apps like Google Pay™ or Apple Pay®, that can be used on phones and smartwatches.
+Many smartphones now offer digital wallets like Google Pay™ or Apple Pay® that can be used on phones and smartwatches.
 But can you trust your phone with your financial information?
 The answer is yes!
-There are multiple layers of security for digital wallet transactions.
-Each transaction is protected by the app, retail outlet, credit card company, and the bank or credit union that issued the card.
-Digital wallets rely on tokenization, which encodes your information to the point that is unidentifiable.
+There are multiple layers of security protecting digital wallet transactions, including the app, the retail outlet, the credit card company, and the bank or credit union that issued the card.
+Digital wallets use tokenization to encode information, making it unidentifiable.

 Final thoughts: